 The Mansion's elegant main building is inspired by the Spanish Colonial Revival design, making it an excellent backdrop for any picture.
 You can also snap photos in front of the ornate iron gate or by the beautifully manicured lawn.

-The Baguio Botanical Garden provides a much-needed tranquil space amid bustling Baguio City.
+The Baguio Botanical Garden is one of the most beautiful places in Baguio and provides a much-needed tranquil space amid bustling Baguio City.
 In 2009, the garden was renamed Centennial Park in celebration of Baguio's 100th year as the Summer Capital of the Philippines.

 However, it is more known as the Botanical Garden.